Louis Philippe I: King of the French (1830–1848)

 In 1830, the July Revolution overthrew Charles X, who abdicated in favour of his 10-year-old grandson, Henri, Duke of Bordeaux.
 Charles X named Louis Philippe Lieutenant général du royaume, and charged him to announce his desire to have his grandson succeed him to the popularly elected Chamber of Deputies.
-Louis-Philippe did not do this, in order to increase his own chances of succession.
-As a consequence, because the chamber was aware of his liberal policies and of his popularity with the masses, they proclaimed Louis-Philippe as the new French king, displacing the senior branch of the House of Bourbon.
-For the prior eleven days Louis-Philippe had been acting as the regent for the young Henri.
+Louis Philippe did not do this, in order to increase his own chances of succession.
+As a consequence, because the chamber was aware of his liberal policies and of his popularity with the masses, they proclaimed Louis Philippe as the new French king, displacing the senior branch of the House of Bourbon.
+For the prior eleven days Louis Philippe had been acting as the regent for the young Henri.

 Charles X and his family, including his grandson, went into exile in the United Kingdom.
 The young ex-king, the Duke of Bordeaux, in exile took the title of Comte de Chambord.
-Later he became the pretender to the throne of France and was supported by the Légitimists.

-Louis-Philippe was sworn in as King Louis-Philippe I on 9 August 1830.
-Upon his accession to the throne, Louis-Philippe assumed the title of King of the French, a title previously adopted by Louis XVI in the short-lived Constitution of 1791.
-Linking the monarchy to a people instead of a territory (as the previous designation King of France and of Navarre) was aimed at undercutting the Légitimist claims of Charles X and his family.
+Later he became the pretender to the throne of France and was supported by the Legitimists.
+Louis Philippe was sworn in as King Louis Philippe I on 9 August 1830.
+Upon his accession to the throne, Louis Philippe assumed the title of King of the French, a title previously adopted by Louis XVI in the short-lived Constitution of 1791.
+Linking the monarchy to a people instead of a territory (as the previous designation King of France and of Navarre) was aimed at undercutting the Legitimist claims of Charles X and his family.